pingcap/docs/tidb-lightning/tidb-lightning-configuration.md

 # - "off": Do not perform `ANALYZE TABLE <table>`.
 # - "optional": Perform `ANALYZE TABLE <table>`, but will ignore any error if checksum fails.
 # - "required": Perform `ANALYZE TABLE <table>`.
 If it fails, TiDB Lightning will exit with failure.
 # The default value is "optional".
-Note: From v4.0.8, the default value has changed from "true" to "optional".
+Note that since v4.0.8, the default value has changed from "true" to "optional".
 # For backward compatibility, bool values `true` and `false` is also allowed for this field.
 # `true` is equivalent to "required" and `false` is equivalent to "off".
 analyze = optional